 Leave the number of minutes you irrigate the same for both spray and drip irrigation, but add or subtract days per week as the seasons change.

 A better approach is to exchange your irrigation controller for a self-adjusting model.
 Weather-based controllers take the guesswork out of irrigation scheduling, providing plants the water they need based on current weather.
 EBMUD customers may be eligible for rebates for installing a smart controller.

 Set your irrigation controller to shorter run times.
 More water reaches the plant root zones per irrigation day with three 5-minute applications (with an hour in between) rather than a single 15-minute application.
 This is critical when you are watering on a slope or in clay soil, which absorbs water slowly.

 Learn how to set your controller with the video below.

 Drip irrigation systems apply water more accurately and more slowly.
 A drip system delivers water directly to plant roots at a rate of gallons per hour rather than gallons per minute typical of an overhead spray system.
 This slower application is beneficial to plants and prevents overspray and runoff onto sidewalks and into gutters.
 Sub-surface drip irrigation systems are available for lawns.
-EBMUD offers rebates to customers who install in-line drip irrigation systems.
+EBMUD offers rebates to customers who install drip irrigation systems.